 Can I get pet insurance for an older Ragdoll?

 Yes, though options become more limited as your Ragdoll ages.
-Most NZ providers accept new enrolments up to 8 - 10 years of age.
+Most Australian providers accept new enrolments up to 8 - 10 years of age.
 Premiums for older cats are higher, and any existing health conditions will be excluded.
-Since conditions like HCM and kidney disease can develop with age, getting cover before these develop is worth considering.
+Since conditions like HCM and kidney disease can develop with age, arranging cover before these develop is worth considering.

 Compare Ragdoll Insurance Estimates